2017-22 | August 2018

 A Macroeconomic Model with Occasional Financial Crises

-Financial crises are born out of prolonged credit booms and depressed productivity.
-At times, they are initiated by relatively small shocks.
-Consistent with these empirical observations, this paper extends a standard macroeconomic model to include financial intermediation, long-term defaultable loans, and occasional financial crises.
-Within this framework, crises are typically preceded by prolonged boom periods.
-During such episodes, intermediaries expand their lending and leverage, thereby building up financial fragility.
-Crises are generally initiated by a moderate adverse shock that puts pressure on intermediaries’ balance sheets, triggering a creditor run, a contraction in new lending, and ultimately a deep and persistent recession.
+Financial crises are born out of prolonged and credit-fueled boom periods and, at times, they are initiated by relatively small shocks.
+Consistent with these empirical observations, this paper extends a standard macroeconomic model to include financial intermediation, long-term loans, and occasional financial crises.
+Within this framework, intermediaries raise their lending and leverage in good times, thereby building up financial fragility.
+Crises typically occur at the end of a prolonged boom, initiated by a moderate adverse shock that triggers a liquidation of existing investment, a contraction in lending, and ultimately a deep and persistent recession.

 Paul, Pascal.
 2017.
 "A Macroeconomic Model with Occasional Financial Crises," Federal Reserve Bank of San Francisco Working Paper 2017-22.
 Available at https://doi.org/10.24148/wp2017-22